BRBussy/vault/README.md

-# Hashicorp Vault Docker - setup and basic use
+# Hashicorp Vault Docker - Setup and Basic Use Example/Tutorial

+Note: it can be assumed that all cli commands provided in this readme are run from the root of this repository - unless indicated otherwise

 ## Setup

 ### Start and initialise vault server

-Run the following from the root of this repository:
+Run the following:

 ```
 echo "start vault server in docker container" && \
 docker-compose up -d && \

+echo "give some time for server to start ..." && \
+sleep 5 && \

 echo "initialise vault server" && \
 docker exec vault-server vault operator init
 ```

 **NB: Take note of the unseal keys and root token printed out after vault server initialisation!
-They are required to unseal and login.**
+They are required for unseal and login operations.**

 ### Unseal Vault